 Bleeding can occur, usually within the first 24 hours after surgery (sometime later).
-This will cause swelling and tenderness of the affected breast.
-If this occurs then a return to theatre is required to remove the blood and stop any ongoing bleeding.
-It does not affect the cosmetic outcome but you may end up more bruised and require an extra night in hospital.
+Bleeding can cause swelling and tenderness of the affected breast.
+If this occurs then a return to the theatre is required to remove the blood and stop any ongoing bleeding.
+It does not affect the cosmetic outcome, but you may end up more bruised and require an extra night in the hospital.
 This risk of bleeding is around 1-2%.

-Capsular contracture is the commonest complication of breast implants and happens when the capsule or scar that forms around the implant becomes thicker and starts to tighten around the implant.
+Capsular contracture is the most frequent complication of breast implants and happens when the capsule or scar that forms around the implant becomes thicker and starts to tighten around the implant.
 This can result in your breasts feeling more firm and can also change the shape of your breasts.
-Your may also experience tenderness.
+You may also experience tenderness.
 As many as 1 in 10 women with breast implants will develop capsular contracture.

 Feeling or seeing the implants under the skin – In thin patients it is common to be able to feel the edges of the implants.
-This is less likely in patients who start off with a reasonable amount of their own tissue covering the implant.
-Over time some women may be able to see or feel ripples or folds in their implants particularly when leaning forwards.
+This is less common in patients who start off with a reasonable amount of their own tissue.
+Over time some women may be able to see or feel ripples or folds in their implants mainly when leaning forwards.
 This risk of this happening can be reduced by placing the implants under the muscle where appropriate and ensuring that the implants are not too large.

 Implant rupture/ failure – Modern breast implants are designed to last for life.
 They do not need to be replaced unless there is a specific problem such as severe capsular contracture.
 A small number of implants may rupture.
-This poses no health risks.
-In most cases the leak is contained within the capsule and many women will not be aware that their implant has ruptured.
+Rupture poses no health risks.
+In most cases, the leak is contained within the capsule, and many women will not be aware that their implant has ruptured.
 Some women will notice a change in the size, shape or consistency of their breast.
-A lump might appear and the breast can look swollen.
-A scan will usually be carried out and if this suggests the implant has ruptured, removal and exchange of the implant will be recommended.
+A lump might appear, and the breast can look swollen.
+A scan will usually be carried out, and implant removal or exchange will be recommended if this suggests the implant has ruptured.

 Is there a link between breast implants and breast cancer?
 There is no evidence to suggest a link between breast implants a breast cancer.
 Over recent years, a rare type of breast lymphoma has been shown to be caused by breast implants.
 The risk with the type of implants we use is currently taught to be around 1 in 60,000.
 The cancer is known as Anaplastic Large Cell Lymphoma (ALCL).
 The latest official guidance can be found here.